eye-division/madiacharya/_installations/cardboard-lace-series.md

 ---
 title: Cardboard Lace series
 description_markdown: >-
-  These works, the first entitled 'Violet Streak'  and the second  'Hedgerow Lace'  were created during a residency at Primary in Nottingham.
+  These works, the first entitled ‘Violet Streak’  and the second  ‘Hedgerow Lace’  were created during a residency at Primary in Nottingham.
 I worked with discarded materials, specifically shredded cardboard.
 I combined this with Cluny lace of different colours donated by Cluny lace company based in Nottingham.